obrasier/obrasier.github.io/_posts/2020-04-04-processing-py-on-raspberry-pi-4.md

 I needed to make an account just to download it, fuck you Oracle. 🖕

-Download, extract, add to `PATH`

-On windows powershell, yes my work computer is Windows, and powershell is not terrible.
+I downloaded it on Windows, yes my work computer is Windows, and powershell is not terrible.
 Sometimes.
+Copy to the pi:

 ```bash
 > scp jdk-8u202-linux-arm32-vfp-hflt.tar.gz pi@raspberrypi.local:/home/pi